shrxyeh/clara-ai-pipeline/README.md

 ## What I Would Improve with Production Access

-- **LLM extraction layer** — replace regex rules with a structured LLM call (e.g. GPT-4o or Claude) for more robust field extraction from freeform conversations.
-Keep the rule-based engine as a fallback and validator.
 - **Retell API integration** — with a paid Retell plan, use the Retell API to programmatically create and update agents directly, eliminating the manual import step.
 - **Real-time webhook trigger** — instead of batch processing, trigger Pipeline A automatically when a new demo call recording lands in a cloud storage bucket (S3, GCS), and Pipeline B when an onboarding form is submitted.
 - **Conflict review UI** — add a simple approval step in the dashboard for flagged conflicts before v2 is finalized.
 - **Persistent database** — move from JSON file storage to a proper database (Supabase or Postgres) for querying, filtering, and audit history.
 - **Whisper API or Deepgram** — use a cloud transcription API for faster, more accurate audio-to-text at scale.

----

-## Notes

-- All transcripts in `dataset/` are synthetic mock data.
-- Extraction is zero-cost: rule-based only, no LLM API calls.